Money laundering. Corruption of international financial institutions. Cyber slavery.

 Meet Santa Clara District Attorney Erin West who is a prosecutor of over 26 years and has dedicated the last 8 years of her professional life to taking down Cambodian labor trafficking and a Southeast Asian scam industry that is affecting millions globally.

 The scams not only result in financial losses for victims worldwide but are perpetrated by individuals who are themselves victims of human trafficking.
-West’s involvement stems from a tech-based task force in Santa Clara that led to a discovery of an estimated $3.5 lost from American citizens since 2023.
+West’s involvement stems from a tech-based task force in Santa Clara that led to a discovery of an estimated $3.5 billion lost from American citizens since 2023.

 “After realizing that there was a much bigger problem out there, I started to do research into the origin of this [Cambodian scam industry],” West said.
 “I found that there was a whole world of bad actors operating in Southeast Asia.
 I found that this was Chinese organized crime, that was attached to the Cambodian government at the highest level and that they were using human trafficked victims to be the workforce behind this whole thing.”